- Eggleston, E. Lake Champlain winter microbial dynamics and long-term data trends. Faculty project.

 - Stockwell, J.D.
 Impact of storms on lake phytoplankton community dynamic.
-New faculty project.
+Faculty project.

 - Giddings, L.A.
 Trails to remediation: the effects of seasonal variations on the acid mine drainage microbiome at Ely Copper Mine in Vershire, VT.
-New faculty project.
+Faculty project.

 - Millar, A. and C. Vatovec.
 Pharm-free surface waters: identifying barriers and motivators that influence Vermonters’ participation in pharmaceutical take-back programs.
 Graduate student project.

 - Perillo, V. and D. Ross.
 Phosphorus export from forested watersheds in the Missisquoi Basin.
 Graduate student project.

 - Stockwell, J. Global to local assessment of cyanotoxins in fish.
 Faculty project.

 - Underwood, K. and D. Rizzo.
 Application of neural networks to classify erosional and depositional stream reaches in glacially-conditioned Vermont catchments.
 Graduate student project.

 - Euclide, P. and J. Marsden.
 Quantifying the extent and history of habitat fragmentation in the Lake Champlain basin.
 Graduate student project.

 - Hrycik, A. and J. Stockwell.
 Impacts of climate change on winter-spring transition in plankton communities.
 Graduate student project.

 - Kozel, C. and J. Marsden.
 Can early feeding ameliorate thiamine deficiency in wild lake trout fry?
 Graduate student project.